SirDank/dank.tool/README.md

 - This tool will rarely need to be updated as it executes the latest source code straight from GitHub for the [tool](https://github.com/SirDank/dank.tool/blob/main/__src__/dank.tool.py) itself, its [modules](https://github.com/SirDank/dank.tool/tree/main/__modules__) and for [updates](https://github.com/SirDank/dank.tool/blob/main/__src__/updater.py)!

+- Don't understand English?
+Don't worry!
+It even has a built-in translator that translates English to any language! (requires internet connection)

 ## ♦️ Download ♦️

 - Short Direct download: https://bit.ly/dank-tool-zip